 Ability to enter bout scores onto the grid/scoresheet

-Victories should be calculated after the user completes a row (bout touches scored) and column (bout touches received).
+Victories should be calculated after the user completes a row (bout touches scored) and column (bout touches received), and the “Calculate Indicator” button has been pressed.

-Total touches scored should be calculated after the user completes a row (bout touches scored) and column (bout touches received).
+Total touches scored should be calculated after the user completes a row (bout touches scored) and column (bout touches received), and “Calculate Indicator” button has been pressed.

-Total touches received should be calculated after the user completes a row (bout touches scored) and column (bout touches received).
+Total touches received should be calculated after the user completes a row (bout touches scored) and column (bout touches received), and “Calculate Indicator” button has been pressed.

-Indicator should be calculated after the user completes a row (bout touches scored) and column (bout touches received).
+Indicator should be calculated after the user completes a row (bout touches scored) and column (bout touches received), and “Calculate Indicator” button has been pressed.

-Place should be calculated if the user completes all rows (bout touches scored) and columns (bout touches received) for each fencer in the pool.
+Place should be calculated if the user completes all rows (bout touches scored) and columns (bout touches received) for each fencer in the pool, and the “Complete Pool” button has been pressed.

 SYSTEM REQUIREMENTS & SOFTWARE INTERFACES